DevRickLin/Sofia/docs/technical_solution.md

 - Coordinate MCP tool calls
 - Generate responses to user queries

-The Agent Service is built on LangGraph, using LLMs (typically OpenAI's GPT models) to understand queries, execute tool calls, and synthesize responses.
+The Agent Service is built on Agno, using LLMs (typically OpenAI's GPT models) to understand queries, execute tool calls, and synthesize responses.

 ### MCP Tool Services